macgibbons/sql-professional/book-1-carnival-design/chapters/GETTING_STARTED_MAC.md

 Now you can try running a query!

-Make sure your dvdrental db in selected.
+Make sure your dvdrental db is selected.
 In the image below, **1** opens your query editor.
 Type in the following:

 ```sql
 SELECT